lostella/libLBFGS/README.md

 [![Build Status](https://travis-ci.org/lostella/libLBFGS.svg)](https://travis-ci.org/lostella/libLBFGS)

-`libLBFGS` is a small piece of C code implementing all that is needed to compute limited-memory BFGS (also known as L-BFGS) directions when minimizing smooth functions.
+`libLBFGS` is a small piece of C code computing limited-memory BFGS (also known as L-BFGS) directions for minimizing smooth functions.

-It implements the necessary functions to allocate a FIFO buffer, for some pairs of vectors to be stored;
+It implements the necessary functions to allocate a FIFO buffer for some pairs of vectors to be stored;
 to cyclically push and pull pairs `(s, y)` of vectors into the buffer; to compute matrix vector products with the resulting approximate inverse Hessian matrix.